We are committed to providing an accessible user experience for all website visitors.

 Disneyland weather can be one of the factors that help you decide on the best time to visit Disneyland.
 First of all, Disneyland Park always feels a few degrees warmer than the weather report says it will, especially in the sun.
 Maybe it’s all the people, pavement and protected nature of it, but Disneyland runs a little hot compared to outside the park.
 Disney California Adventure can, in comparison, feel slightly more breezy and cool (especially at night) near the waters of Paradise Bay.
 On the other hand, you'll need to be extra mindful of the sun in low-shade areas such as Avengers Campus.

-We used to watch the weather to pick the best day of our trip to visit Disneyland, so our schedule would be flexible, even with potential, last-minute changes.
-But with the new Disneyland park reservation system, we need to be prepared for any weather since we made our reservations weeks, or even months, in advance.
+We used to watch the weather to pick the best day for our trip to visit Disneyland, so our schedule would be flexible, even with potential, last-minute changes.
+But with the new Disneyland Park reservation system, we need to be prepared for any weather since we made our reservations weeks, or even months, in advance.
 It may be harder to switch days last minute, especially during busier periods such as spring break, summer and the holidays.
+Our tadpoles find that their favorite Disneyland snacks can make up for less-than-perfect weather.

-Let’s take a look at the average temperatures over a 10-year period for highs, lows and rainy days.
+Let’s take a look at the average temperatures over 10 years for highs, lows and rainy days.
 Note: The following temperatures are measured by the Fahrenheit scale.

 Average high: 67 degrees; average low: 52 degrees; average rainy days: 5 days

 Believe it or not, January is one of our favorite months to visit Disneyland.
 The weather can vary from year to year as some Januarys are rainier than others.
-We are seeing rainier than usual weather in early 2023, so be prepared by watching the forecast.
+We are seeing rainier-than-usual weather in early 2023.
 There are usually many clear, sunshiny days in January as well.
 This is what we call spirit jersey weather.
 If I can be comfortable in my Disneyland spirit jersey without having to move to short sleeves or add a layer (except for nighttime), I am a hoppy frog.
 (A spirit jersey, for those who don't know, is a souvenir long-sleeved heavy t-shirt that usually reads "Disneyland" across the shoulders, but not always.
 It is popular attire at Disneyland.
 It's that comfortable place between a t-shirt and sweatshirt.)

 January usually has low crowds, but it also has less entertainment (outside of Lunar New Year in Disney California Adventure) and shorter park hours (after Holiday Time ends), so keep an eye out for that.
 It’s also the start of refurbishment season, which can last into May, and the back-to-back removal of holiday overlays for Haunted Mansion and “it’s a small world.”
-The Disney 100 celebration kicks off Jan.
-27, 2023.
-That's also the opening day of Mickey and Minnie's Runaway Railway.
+Usually, some kind of new entertainment kicks off near the end of January.
+On Jan.
+27, 2023, the Disney 100 celebration began!
+That was also the opening day of Mickey and Minnie's Runaway Railway.

-Highs are generally in the 60s and enter the 70s but you might actually see the thermometer hit the low 80s a few days.
-At night, we are talking the low 60s to the 50s.
+Highs are generally in the 60s (and may enter the 70s or 50s), but you might actually see the thermometer hit the low 80s for a few days.
+At night, the temperature usually hits the low 60s to the 50s.
 Add sweatshirts for mornings and evenings as well as beanies and small cloth gloves to keep your head and hands warm.
 They don’t take up much room in your bag, and you’ll be glad to have them.
+You'll be hoppy to have at least a thin jacket at night.

 Average high: 66 degrees; average low: 52 degrees; average rainy days: 5 to 6 days